Southside Elementary School

 Physical Education

 The physical education program is an important part of the elementary education experience for students.
-If a health condition prevents a student from participating in physical activities over an extended period of time, a note from a doctor indicating the limitation is required.
-For a student to be excused from physical education for a short period (1-3 days) a written request from a parent is needed.
+If a health condition prevents a student from participating in physical activities over an extended period, a signed note from a doctor indicating the limitation is required.
+For a student to be excused from physical education for a short period (1-3 days), a written request from a parent/guardian is needed.

-1. Students are expected to wear tennis shoes on the days they have P.E.
+- Students MUST wear tennis shoes on the days they have PE in order to participate.

-3. Students are expected to exhibit good sportsmanship at all times.
-Reckless behavior such as running, pushing, foul language, defacing of facilities or fighting will not be tolerated.
+- Students are expected to exhibit good sportsmanship at all times.
+Reckless behavior such as running at inappropriate times, pushing, foul language, defacing of facilities, disrespect, or fighting will not be tolerated.

 Promotion/Retention

 It is our desire for every child to be successful.
-We ask parents to carefully monitor grades in Infinite Campus, Wednesday Folders, Interim Reports, and Report Cards to assure success.
-In the event your child is receiving low grades (Ds or Fs) in any subject, we suggest that you schedule an appointment with his teacher to discuss your child’s lack of success.
-Should retention be necessary, it should be evident by the third nine weeks.
+We ask parents to carefully monitor grades in Infinite Campus, Wednesday Folders, Interim Reports, and Report Cards to ensure success.
+In the event your child is receiving low grades (Ds or Fs) in any subject, we suggest that you schedule an appointment with your child’s teacher as soon as possible to discuss your concerns and ways to help your child be successful.
+Should retention be necessary, it should be evident by the third nine weeks, if not sooner.
+Please check your child’s grades in Infinite Campus at least once a week in order to remain aware of your child’s progress.
+If you need assistance accessing or logging in to Infinite Campus, please notify the school.

 Reading

-Reading is a top priority at Southside.
-Parents are encouraged to read to/with their child a minimum of 20 minutes each day (including weekends).
-It is also important to discuss what was read with your child.
+Reading is a top priority at Southside Elementary School.
+Parents are encouraged to read to/with their child for a minimum of 20 minutes each day (including weekends).
+After reading, it is also important to discuss what was read with your child to check for understanding.

-Every class also receives 40 minutes of scheduled library time each week.
+Every class receives 50 minutes of scheduled library time each week.
 During this time, students will be allowed to check out books as well as receive instruction in various aspects of library usage and research.

-Additionally, one month each school year is designated as reading month and special activities are planned to celebrate reading and writing.
+Additionally, one month each school year is designated as Reading Month.
+Special activities are planned to celebrate reading and writing.

 Reporting Student Progress